andreytim/jafar/prim/README.md

 List<Integer> list = new ArrayList<Integer>();
 ```

-Just add one letter to the beginning of your class definition:
+Just add one letter **J** to the beginning of the constructor call:

 ```java
 // Jafar primitive ArrayList of ints
 List<Integer> list = new JArrayList<Integer>();
 ```

-Here you get basically the same code but eating 4-5 times less memory because it's primitive array inside.
+Here you get basically the same code but eating several times less memory because now it's primitive array inside and not an array of Objects.
 If you consider only the footprint than you may be cool just with this tiny change.

-If the performance is also an issue and you're suffering from a really huge array
-(which is highly probable considering your concern about footprint)
-than you can do a little bit more here:
+If the performance is also an issue and you're suffering from a really huge array (which is highly probable considering your concern about footprint) than you can do a little bit more here:

 ```java
 JList<Integer> list = new JArrayList<Integer>();